int128/kubelogin/README.md

 2018/08/27 15:03:09 Updated /home/user/.kube/config
 ```

-It will open the browser and you can log in to the provider.
+It opens the browser and you can log in to the provider.
-And then it gets the ID token and refresh token and writes them to the kubeconfig.
+After authentication, it gets an ID token and refresh token and writes them to the kubeconfig.

 For more, see the following documents: